-With pomp and flyovers, Trump embraces military in July 4 salute
+Defying critics, Trump salutes military in pomp-filled July 4 celebration

 The July 4th holiday celebrates the U.S. founders’ declaring independence from Britain in 1776.

-Reporting by Jeff Mason; additional reporting by Steve Holland, Greg Savoy, Valerie Volcovici and Makini Brice; editing by Howard Goller
+Reporting by Jeff Mason; additional reporting by Steve Holland, Greg Savoy, Valerie Volcovici, Lawrence Hurley and Makini Brice; editing by Howard Goller